ChaozhongLiu/DyberPet/README_EN.md

 </p>

 :octocat: The project is at the very early stage, and mostly maintained in Chinese.
 Please leave an issue here if you have any suggestion, question, or trouble using it.

+🆕 DyberPet will transfer to **PySide6**, PyQt5 version will stop updating soon.
+If you just get to know the App, I suggestion you to start directly with PySide6 branch.

+⚠️ main branch will merge with PySide6 branch in **10/17/2023**.
+Curently it's still PyQt5.

-🆕 **Language changer** is released now, supporting English and Simplified Chinese.
+🆕 **Language changer** has been released now, supporting English and Simplified Chinese.

 :new: **0.3.0a** Testing verion is on [Release](https://github.com/ChaozhongLiu/DyberPet/releases/tag/v0.3.0a), with bugs I believe 😆.
 Please help test it, provide me any of your suggestion or issue report!